brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 in a gain of about 2.4x in the filter.
 This puts the 0dB point at around 300 Hz.

+**The implementation of this filter clips the result to between -32,767 and 32,767**.

 The implementation is in fixed point.
 The result is scaled down by >>15 at the end as expected.